- Listen to the sun.

-Saint Valentine was executed on February 14, 270 AD.
-The figure of Valentine was eased in as Christianity spread through the Roman Empire.
+Valentinus was executed as a Christian martyr on February 14, 270 AD.
+The figure of Saint Valentine was eased in as Christianity spread through the Roman Empire.
 Around 500 AD, Pope Gelasius officially declared February 14 as St. Valentine’s Day, ending the Lupercalia celebration for good.

 The Birds and the Bees

 During the age of chivalry and courtly love, the St. Valentine’s tradition began to take on a more romantic meaning.
-In the Middle Ages, Valentine began to be celebrated as a heroic and romantic figure amongst the masses in England and France.
+In the Middle Ages, Valentine began to be celebrated as a heroic and romantic figure amongst people in England and France.

 “For this was on St. Valentine’s Day, When every fowl cometh there to choose his mate.”

 In Chicago we have our own version of the day of love, commemorated by the St. Valentine’s Day Massacre.
-On this day in 1929, famous gangster Al ‘Scarface’ Capone staged a shoot out against his rival Bugs Moran.
+On this day in 1929, famous gangster Al ‘Scarface’ Capone staged a shoot out against his rival and fellow bootlegger, George ‘Bugs’ Moran.
 It was an ingenius plan.

 Slick Al Capone had his men pose as police officers, complete with uniforms and billy clubs.
 They then infiltrated a garage on Chicago’s north side which was a base of Moran’s operations.
 In the name of the law, they lined Moran’s men against the wall, pulled their tommy-guns and aimed.
 What resulted was the bloodiest annihilation in gangster history.